dotnet-presentations/build-2025-lab305/2-Data/README.md

 ```
 4. [] **Register the Service and Expose the Endpoint**

- To make the **MonkeyService** available throughout the app, you need to register it in the dependency injection container in the **Program.cs**.
+ To make the **MonkeyService** available throughout the app, you need to register it in the dependency injection container in the **Program.cs** of the **MyHybridApp.Web**.
 Add this service as a scoped service.
 Scoped services are created once per request.
 They are useful for services that need to maintain data consistency during an operation and are tied to a specific request.
 Add this code under the registration of the **FormFactor** service:

 ```csharp
 builder.Services.AddScoped<IMonkeyService, MonkeyService>();
 ```

 Next, expose a minimal web API so remote clients can fetch the monkey data from the server.
 Add this code right before the last line `app.Run()` code:
 ```csharp
 //Expose an endpoint to our MAUI client to get the monkey data